BelT26/RDFC/README.md

 ![Site User Navbar](https://github.com/BelT26/RDFC/blob/main/club/static/club/screenshots/navbar-user.jpg)

 ### Member Access
 Once a user has logged in, their logged in status is displayed on the right of the navbar.
-Logged in users have access to the member zone in which they can book a place in the next match, view details of the next fixture, view past results and view the player league table.
+If a user has submitted an application but it has not yet been approved the text 'Membership Pending Approval' is displayed instead.
+Logged in, approved users have access to the member zone in which they can book a place in the next match, view details of the next fixture, view past results and view the player league table.
 The signup option disappears and the login option is replaced with a logout option.

 ![Member Navbar](https://github.com/BelT26/RDFC/blob/main/club/static/club/screenshots/navbar-member.jpg)